If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

 Many students who have experienced sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking no longer feel safe in their current living situation.
 The Crisis Intervention and Sexual Violence Support Services Program can assist students with a variety of housing options depending on their specific circumstances.

 - On-campus housing accommodations: For students who live on campus, there are several options for alternate campus housing.
-Typically, the primary response would be to remove the accused student from the housing community.
-In cases where the survivor does not choose to disclose who hurt them, the perpetrator is unknown or based on victim’s request, there is also the option of moving the survivor to an alternate housing location on campus.
+Typically, only in cases where there is an emergency action and a pending conduct process would the UO remove the accused student from the housing community.
+However, in cases where the survivor does not choose to disclose who hurt them, does not wish to move forward with a formal report or investigation, the perpetrator is unknown, or based on victim’s request, there is usually the option of moving the survivor to an alternate housing location on campus.

 - Off-campus housing accommodations: Students living off campus should contact the Crisis Intervention and Sexual Violence Support Services Program at 541‑346‑7233 (SAFE) to discuss alternative housing options.